Category: Exhibit

 While we are being stiffed by the banks, they continue to make profits.
 Their Return on Investment sits comfortably at 7% and has done since we bailed them out.

-• Circulating Treasure of the New Beginning
+• Circulating Treasure of the New Beginning.
+Universal Yardstick of the Apocalypse.

-Circulating Treasure of the New Beginning
+Circulating Treasure of the New Beginning.
+Universal Yardstick of the Apocalypse.

 Acquisition of a Kaiyan Tongbao Tang Dynasty coin from 621-907 AD known as Circulating Treasure of the New Beginning as the Museum’s first artifact.